niamatell/E-learning-and-orientation-platform_-ACADED/README.md

 # This is the connection page
 <img src="platform-interface/connection.png">

-# This is the page containing the courses available for signe up students
+# This is the page containing the courses available for signed up students
 <img src="platform-interface/cours1.png">
 <img src="platform-interface/cours.png">